 * FREE SHIPPING ON ORDERS $20 OR MORE! *

-Ailsa Craig Exhibition Onion 200 Open Pollinated Seeds
+Onion Long-Day Ailsa Craig Exhibition 200 Non-GMO, Open Pollinated Seeds

 Ailsa Craig Exhibition Onion is a classic mild onion with excellent size potential.
 Jumbo to colossal, round to teardrop-shaped bulbs with light brown skins.
 Use fresh or for short-term storage.
 Harvest in about 110 days.

-Cortland Long Day Onion is an organic, yellow storage onion.
+Cortland Long Day Onion is a yellow storage onion.
 Large, blocky-round, uniform onions with thin necks that will dry well.
 Very hard with a thick, rich brown skin for good storability.
 High resistance to fusarium basal rot.
 Adaptation: 38-55° latitude.
 Harvest in about 104 days.

 Very flat, yellow.
 Matures to a small-medium, yellow cipollini onion, averaging 1 and 1/2 to 3 inches in diameter by 3/4 to 1 inches in depth.
 Pungent, but deliciously sweet when cooked.
 For bunching or braiding.
 Recommended for latitudes 38 to 60°; necks may be too thick at lower latitudes.
 Harvest in about 80 days.